Big 12 QBs Duggan and Bowman back strong from health issues

-FORT WORTH, Texas (AP) -- Max Duggan and Alan Bowman have come back throwing strong again in the Big 12 after both experienced different health issues.
+FORT WORTH, Texas — Max Duggan and Alan Bowman have come back throwing strong again in the Big 12 after both experienced different health issues.

 Duggan never had any symptoms or problems from a previously undetected lifelong heart issue that wasn’t discovered until the TCU quarterback was going through enhanced COVID-19 protocols as part of preseason testing.